authelia/authelia/docs/configuration/identity-providers/oidc.md

 {: .label .label-config .label-red }
 </div>

 The HMAC secret used to sign the [OpenID Connect] JWT's.
 The provided string is hashed to a SHA256 byte string for the purpose of meeting the required format.
+You must [generate this option yourself](#generating-a-random-secret).

-Can also be defined using a [secret](../secrets.md) which is the recommended for containerized deployments.
+Should be defined using a [secret](../secrets.md) which is the recommended for containerized deployments.

 ### issuer_private_key

 <div markdown="1">
 type: string
 {: .label .label-config .label-purple }